gvwilson/thirdbit/fiction/maddy-roo/index.md

 They had to be.

 She opened the book again.
-One of the last pages had the word "Surveillance" written at the top and underlined.
+The last page had the word "Surveillance" written at the top and underlined.
 Beneath it was a drawing of the control panel she was standing in front of.
-Arrows labeled "1", "2", "3", and "4" pointed at buttons that had been colored in.
+Arrows labeled "1", "2", "3", and "4" pointed at buttons.
 She took a deep breath and looked down at the little cleaning bot.
 "May I?" she asked.